 Truman Medical Center – Hospital Hill

 Truman Medical Center is the primary training site for the Emergency Medicine Residency.
 The Department of Emergency Medicine has held full departmental status since 1972 and is solely responsible for the operation of the Emergency Department.
 In addition to Emergency Medicine and Trauma Services, Truman is known for its Asthma and Women’s Health Centers of Excellence.
-Other areas of strength include Diabetes Care, Ophthalmology, High-Risk Obstetrics, and Bariatrics.
+Other areas of strength include Diabetes Care, Oral-maxillofacial surgery, Ophthalmology, and High-Risk Obstetrics.

 Children’s Mercy Hospital

-EM residents complete three dedicated months of Pediatric Emergency Medicine at CMH, as well as working a few shifts during each month they are assigned to the TMC Emergency Department.
+EM residents complete three dedicated blocks of Pediatric Emergency Medicine at CMH each year of residency, as well as working a few shifts during each month they are assigned to the TMC Emergency Department.
+PICU and NICU rotations are also done under the auspice of CMH.

 Saint Luke’s Hospital